almoslmi/SemanticJournalism/docs/program.md

 # Program

+The workshop will take place on the 19th of October, 2020 the afternoon session (3PM to 8PM GMT+1).

 **16:00-16:15**: Welcome and Opening from the chairs

 **16:15-16:45**: Marc Gallofré Ocaña and Andreas L Opdahl.
 Challenges and Opportunities for Journalistic Knowledge Platforms